 Kevin said that every garden and crop is unique but there are great informational

-carry a good variety of organic gardening supplies, which are clearly marked OMRI certified for easy identification to use with confidence.
+carry a good variety of organic gardening supplies, which are clearly marked OMRI certified for easy identification and every home gardener can use with confidence.